cookiengineer/forensics-tools/README.md

 there's no guarantee that they will work whatsoever.

+## Git Tools

+The [Git Tools](./git-tools) are useful for OSINT gathering on public repositories, such as on BitBucket, GitHub or GitLab.

 ## SQL Tools

 The [SQL Tools](./sql-tools) are useful for working with extremely large SQL file dumps